 To download one of the software packages available on this page, just click on the corresponding link, the download should start automatically.

 Download Amadeus Pro 2.1 for Mac OS X 10.6 or later

-Unfortunately, Amadeus Pro does no longer run on Mac OS X 10.5 and earlier.
+Unfortunately, the current version of Amadeus Pro does not run on Mac OS X versions prior to 10.6.

 Amadeus Pro 2.0.8 is the last version to run on Mac OS X 10.5 and is available here.